madhurijetty/KBS_TermProject/README.md

 - Then deploy the models and get predictions.
 - Finally, we will evaluate the models.

-##### Final Dashboard for User Group
-- Final Dashboard will contain various charts identifying Fake job postings based on different factors such as: Company Profile,           Job-description, Benefits, Requirements, and Locations.

 ### 5. Research Citations
 1. Iup.edu.
 2020.
 Scams - Student Employment - IUP.[online]<br>